Beauty Recipes That’ll Use Up Your Thanksgiving Leftovers

 Turn off the heat, add the lemon juice and let it steep for 15 minutes.
 Strain out solids and transfer to a covered jar and let cool.
 Apply with a cotton ball under the eyes.
 Do not rinse.
 Toner will keep in the fridge for up to 10 days.

-Any meal tastes delicious with a pinch of parsley, but what’s left when your done with it?
+Any meal tastes delicious with a pinch of parsley, but what’s left when you’re done with it?
 Easy, erase dark circles and age spots on your skin!

 Parsley Eye Mask for Dark Circles